Radiant (yacht)

-Radiant, is a motor yacht built in 2009 by Lürssen.
+Radiant, formerly known as Darius, is a motor yacht built in 2009 by Lürssen.
 With an overall length of 110.00 m and a beam of 16.00 m, she is owned by Emirati billionaire Abdulla Al Futtaim.

 Design

 Radiants exterior was designed by Tim Heywood and her interior by Glen Pushelburg.
 The hull is built of steel and the superstructure is made of aluminium, with teak laid decks.
-The yacht is Lloyd's registered, issued by Cayman Islands.
+The yacht is registered in the Cayman Islands.

 Amenities

 Zero speed stabilizers, elevator, swimming pool, beach club, helicopter landing pad on the top deck, massage room, swimming platform, tender garage with tender, air conditioning, on deck jacuzzi, gym, and movie theatre.

 Engines

-She is powered by twin 8,715hp MTU 16V 1163 TB73L diesel engines.
+She is powered by twin 8,715 hp MTU 16V 1163 TB73L diesel engines.
 She has 360000 L fuel tanks.

 History

 Court case

 After her delivery there was a lawsuit against the previous owner who sold the yacht to Abdulla Al Futtaim in 2008.
 He failed to pay a commission fee to the broker, Edmiston.
 The judge ruled in favour of Edmiston, ruling that the yacht owner should pay Edmiston their commission.